 One account of Fort Worth history says the name of Rusk the street was changed to stop besmirching the hallowed name of Rusk the man.
-But might merchants on that street have had a more pragmatic motive?
-Changing the name of the street would remove the stigma of a Rusk Street address and allow merchants a fresh start: a new address without having to move.
+But might the petitioning merchants on that street have had a more pragmatic motive?
+Changing the name of the street would remove the stigma of a Rusk Street address and allow merchants a fresh start: They would get a new address without having to move.

-On December 12 the Star-Telegram reported that oldtimers opposed the proposed street name change.
+On December 12 the Star-Telegram reported that oldtimers, including E. B. Daggett, opposed the proposed street name change.

 But two days later, on December 14, 1909, as this Star-Telegram clip shows, Rusk Street from the T&P station north was renamed “Commerce.”
 (In 1903 Rusk Street from the T&P station south had been renamed “Bryan” for William Jennings Bryan.)
-Several other street names were changed.
+Several other street names were changed in 1909.
 For example, Hill Street through Quality Hill became “Summit Avenue.”